xmtp/XIPs/XIPs/xip-sender-defined-identity.md

 ```

 ### Name
-A string that contains the user's Web3 name.
+A string that contains the peer user's Web3 name.
+If present, it must be a valid Web3 name whose ownership can be verified onchain.

 ### pfpUri
 The pfpUri contains a URI that resolves to an image that should be used as the sender's pfp.
 This URI MUST conform to the [Farcaster Conanical URI specification](https://github.com/farcasterxyz/protocol/discussions/72).